 We use the small parameter $\epsilon = m/R$ for order counting.
-Being consistent to $\mathcal{O}(\epsilon)$, the EOM can be written as the Keplerian orbital equation with pN correction terms\footnote{The first order pN approximation is usually defined by order counting in the EOM.
-Terms of order $\mathcal{O}(\epsilon^n)$ are proportional to $c^{-2n}$ and said to be at the $n$-th pN order.}.
-We get
+Being consistent to $\mathcal{O}(\epsilon)$, the EOM can be written as the Keplerian orbital equation with pN correction terms \footnote{The first-order pN approximation is usually defined by order counting in the EOM.
+Terms of order $\mathcal{O}(\epsilon^n)$ are proportional to $c^{-2n}$ and said to be at the $n$-th pN order.}